LusineHovs/SolarSystem/README.md

 # SolarSystem
-Introduction of Solar System planets using Indexers (C# 6.0)
+Introduction of Solar System planets using Indexers (C# 6.0, .Net Framework 4.6, Microsoft Visual Studio)

 In the documents you can find **StarSystem** abstract class with the following fields.